 Shifting the Paradigm

 The traditional world view most of us have about children is that they are happy, playful and eager to learn.
 What if the child that just moved into your home and life is angry, hostile, and eager to be difficult?
 The truth is that we are social-emotional beings and we are deeply impacted by the emotions of those around us.
 Emotions are contagious.
 A child’s angry/hurtful behavior is often mirrored by a reactive parent.
 In fact, the use of parental frustration and anger in response to a child’s misbehavior has the effect of reinforcing the misbehavior.
+A child’s negative behavior solicits a negative parental response.
 In order for the parent to begin to establish a meaningful, sustained, primary attachment relationship with a trauma-reactive child, a new template must be formed.
 The parent must learn to lead a dance with the child that creates the primary parent-child attachment relationship, from which the child’s development can be maximized.

 As the leader of the dance, the parent must be able to set the affective tone in which a trusted, committed, permanent relationship can be established, and eventually, over time, create the context in which healing can occur.
 The leader of the dance allows for missteps by the apprentice who has never successfully danced in any “permanent” way.
 A child who has had too many changes of partners leading the primary dance of attachment is a child who will have developed many defensive strategies to avoid further psychic pain and trauma.
 They prefer the dance of isolation to the continued suffering that occurs with the repeated rejection and loss of rotating caregivers.
 Since most parents have never experienced this amount of core trauma themselves, as they begin to intimately dance with their trauma-reactive child, the experience often feels overwhelmingly painful and/or distressing.
 This crisis creates a critical opportunity for the parent to explore their own parenting history and style as they are now in the heat of the dance.
 They are not sitting in a class theorizing what it might be like or reading a book about getting prepared; they are on the dance floor with a real child with real pain.
 For most parents, a traditional template that has been deeply embedded within the core structures of the parenting dance is the automatic default in establishing the relationship.
 Shifting the paradigm will require the parent to learn a new dance, a new way of being in the parent-child attachment relationship.
 No easy task to learn the waltz if you have only danced the two-step!